Chatham Islands parakeet

-The Chatham parakeet (Cyanoramphus forbesi), also known as Forbes' parakeet, is a rare parakeet endemic to the Chatham Islands group, New Zealand.
+The Chatham Islands parakeet (Cyanoramphus forbesi), also known as Forbes' parakeet, is a rare parakeet endemic to the Chatham Islands group, New Zealand.
 This parakeet is one of New Zealand's rarest birds and is classified as Vulnerable on the IUCN Red List, as a result of a range of threats to the species survival, including habitat loss, predation, and hybridization.
 A number of conservation methods have been employed to assist the recovery of this species, and currently the population trend is considered stable.

 Taxonomy

 Walter Rothschild described the species in 1893.

-"Chatham parakeet" has been designated the official name by the International Ornithologists' Union (IOC).
+"Chatham Islands parakeet" has been designated the official name by the International Ornithologists' Union (IOC).

-Forbes’ parakeet is one of ten species in the genus Cyanoramphus, a genus consisting of parakeets from New Zealand and surrounding islands.
-Originally classified as a distinct species (Cyanoramphus forbesi) Forbes’ parakeet was later thought to be a subspecies of the Yellow-crowned Parakeet Cyanoramphus auriceps and was renamed Cyanoramphus auriceps forbesi.
-Forbes’ Parakeet has since been the subject of a range of molecular tests to determine the correct classification of the bird.
+Forbes' parakeet is one of ten species in the genus Cyanoramphus, a genus consisting of parakeets from New Zealand and surrounding islands.
+Originally classified as a distinct species (Cyanoramphus forbesi) Forbes' parakeet was later thought to be a subspecies of the Yellow-crowned Parakeet Cyanoramphus auriceps and was renamed Cyanoramphus auriceps forbesi.
+Forbes' Parakeet has since been the subject of a range of molecular tests to determine the correct classification of the bird.
 These tests have resulted in C. forbesi being reinstated as a separate species to C. auriceps, on the basis of genetic variations, as well as morphological differences such as size and vocalisations.

 Hybridisation

-Mitochondrial DNA analysis and microsatellite genetic markers have both indicated a high degree of hybridisation between Forbes’ parakeet and the Chatham Island Red-crowned Parakeet (Cyanoramphus novaezelandiae chathamensis), which is also found on Mangere Island in the Chatham Islands.
+Mitochondrial DNA analysis and microsatellite genetic markers have both indicated a high degree of hybridisation between Forbes' parakeet and the Chatham Island Red-crowned Parakeet (Cyanoramphus novaezelandiae chathamensis), which is also found on Mangere Island in the Chatham Islands.

 Description

-Forbes’ parakeets are medium-sized parakeets, with long tails and orange-red eyes.
+Forbes' parakeets are medium-sized parakeets, with long tails and orange-red eyes.
 Plumage is bright green, with a red band across the forehead (but not reaching the eyes) and a yellow forecrown.
 The lores are also green, and the bird has some red plumage on the sides of the rump, and violet-blue outer primaries and wing coverts.
 The female parakeet is slightly smaller than the male, which is also reflected in her smaller bill size.

-Forbes’ parakeet is easily distinguished from the Chatham Island Red-crowned Parakeet by its golden-yellow forecrown, as like its name suggests the Chatham Island Red-crowned parakeet has a red forecrown.
+Forbes' parakeet is easily distinguished from the Chatham Island Red-crowned Parakeet by its golden-yellow forecrown, as like its name suggests the Chatham Island Red-crowned parakeet has a red forecrown.
 It is also distinguishable from the Yellow-crowned parakeet (Cyanoramphus auriceps) despite looking quite similar, as C. auriceps is not found in the Chatham Islands.